litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/probes.md

 - **retry**: The number of times a check is re-run upon failure in the first attempt before declaring the probe status as failed.
 - **interval**: The period between subsequent retries
 - **probePollingInterval**: The time interval for which continuous probe should be sleep after each iteration
-- **initialDelaySeconds**: Represents the initial waiting time interval for the probes.
+- **initialDelay**: Represents the initial waiting time interval for the probes.
 - **stopOnFailure**: It can be set to true/false to stop or continue the fault execution after probe fails

 :::note